Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

-This article reviews Intel Corporation, presents a fundamental analysis of Intel’s reports, and includes a technical analysis of INTC shares, forming the basis for the 2025 Intel stock forecast.
+This article provides an overview of Intel Corporation, including a fundamental analysis of Intel’s Q1 2026 results and a technical analysis of INTC shares, forming the basis for the 2026 stock forecast for Intel Corporation.

 About Intel Corporation